simonehagey/orbdot/.github/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.

-Fixes # (issue)
+Briefly describe what you’ve changed and why, including as much context as possible.

+If this pull request addresses an open issue, please reference it here: <issue number>

+# Type of change

+Please delete options that are not relevant.

+- [ ] Bug fix (non-breaking change that fixes an issue).
+- [ ] New feature (non-breaking change that adds functionality).
+- [ ] Documentation update (change that affects only docs).

 # Checklist:

+Here’s a quick checklist to help ensure everything’s in order.
+If an item does not apply to your changes, feel free to skip it or leave a brief note.

+- [ ] I have reviewed and tested my code to ensure the fix or feature works.
-- [ ] I have performed a self-review of my own code.
+- [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] My code is PEP8 compliant and contains numpy-compliant docstrings (`black .`, `ruff check .`).
+- [ ] My code is PEP8 compliant and contains Numpy-style docstrings.
+- [ ] I have updated the documentation, if needed.
-- [ ] New and existing unit tests pass locally with my changes (`python -m pytest tests/`).
+- [ ] All existing unit tests pass with my changes.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] I have appropriately incremented the [semantic version number](https://semver.org/) in both `README.rst` and `orbdot/__version__.py`.
+- [ ] I have considered backwards compatibility and noted any breaking changes.